Sustainable Finance & Central Banks

-Positive Money’s goal is to make sure that the ECB and national central banks in the Eurozone adjust their policies to the EU’s environmental commitments.
+Positive Money Europe’s work aims to ensure that the ECB and national central banks in the Eurozone align their policies with the EU’s environmental commitments.
+They should use all the tools they have to guide the financial system towards a greener economy.

 FOLLOW US